For even more information about this particular project and experience, check out my blog post on the matter.

 As technical lead for the HR Migration and redesign project I found it prudent to also consider a non-disruptive restructuring of the old information architecture (IA).

-To do this, I used my web development skills to build a low-cost, interactive user test that would help us measure the effectiveness of our proposed I.A. proposal iterations.
+To do this, I used my web development skills to build a low-cost, interactive tree test that would help us measure the effectiveness of our proposed I.A. proposal iterations.

 1. Define draft I.A.

 First, I worked with the rest of the team on the first draft of what we thought would be a logical organization of the content available on the website.